Skip to main content

 Having both these digital twins available makes it possible to analyze how they differ.
 As a result, the engineers can determine whether or not the finished product not only fulfills stringent quality and efficiency requirements, but is also cost-effective to manufacture and maintain.
 The next step is for the as-built twin to go through acceptance testing and internal validation before being used in flight operations.
 Any wear and damage that occurs during these operations represents further deviations and is documented in what’s called the “as-used twin.”

-Charting the evolution of every engine over its entire lifecycle means that each one also exists as a virtual engine and a corresponding digital thread, which documents all flows of data for that engine.
-“Each engine has its own traceable life story, which over time steadily moves away from its original as-designed twin,” Engber explains.
+Charting the evolution of every engine over its entire lifecycle means that each one also exists as a virtual engine and the associated digital thread, which maps the data flow over a product’s entire lifecycle.
+That means each engine has its own traceable life story, which over time steadily moves away from its original as-designed twin.
 The sum total of all these deviations, and all the associated data, ultimately allow the engine experts to draw conclusions about how a product will perform in the future.
-In turn, they can predict when the engine will require maintenance and gauge when it makes sense to replace parts or take the engine out of service.
+In turn, they can predict when the engine will require maintenance and gauge when it would make sense to issue a recommendation to the maintenance support team with a view to optimizing the planning of the scope of work.

 A virtual engine is a virtual version of a physical engine.
 It comprises the “as-designed twin,” the “as-built twin,” the “as-used twin,” and the digital thread that runs through the object’s entire lifecycle.
 Creating and assessing a virtual engine calls for special skills, tools, processes, and data.
 In the future, MTU wants to use digital twins to virtually map an engine’s entire lifecycle—from development to flight operations.